 Another bright spot, and the most successful track on the album is “The Void from Which No Sound Escapes.”
 It’s a well produced track that has a strong melodic arc not without delightful twists, and it uses the blending of clean and harsh vocals to dramatic effect.
 Even here, however, they have to spoil it with the off-putting, distracting transition into “More?”
 This is the second time they’ve used a wall of dissonant tones at the end of a track, hoping to set a mood of ill-content.
 However, by sourcing the literal calls for an encore of “one more song,” we can’t help but be reminded of the performers themselves rather than the music.

 The clear goal here, lyrically, is to allude to the constant call for more production out of all of us.
-There is a very focused lyrical theme of being overworked and caught in a relentless cycle of the daily grind that most Americans (if not humans) are caught in.
+There is a very focused lyrical theme surrounding the relentless cycle of the daily grind, devoid of fulfillment, that most Americans (if not humans) are caught in.
 The theme is interesting, and redeemable.
 What is not, is the overt, repetitive lyrics.
 Your theme is simple enough to be summed up in one short sentence.
 “Do the Work.”
 With a theme that simple, the music begs for nuance and narrative in the lyrics beyond what RoN are giving us.